collinbrake/blitz/README.md

 # image-plot
-This repository holds code that will plot an image as a surface using python and matplotlib.
+This repository holds code that will plot an image as a surface using OpenCV, Jupyter Notebooks, and matplotlib.